MLS on ESPN: History

 Also in 2007, ESPN2's coverage of MLS included new on-screen scoreboards, similar to those used on other sports telecasts.
 In 2008, another new score graphic was debuted, this time in the upper left hand corner of the screen.

 ESPN joined forces with Fox Sports and Univision to broadcast over 100 MLS games (combined), live and exclusive, from 2015 and 2022 in its succeeding media rights deal.

-In 2023, MLS will move their inventory of games to MLS Season Pass, and the Fox Sports family.
-ESPN will not televise MLS matches for the first time since the league's inception in 1996.
+In 2023, MLS moved their inventory of games to MLS Season Pass, and the Fox Sports family.
+ESPN stopped televising MLS matches for the first time since the league's inception in 1996.

 Technology

 In addition, ESPN added numerous production enhancements to the telecasts through the years.
 They included: